OneVoltTen/request-bot/readme.md

 ## Usage

-[Animepahe website](http://animepahe.com) after a user has submitted a request an admin will be notified.
-An admin will check the source files and define which track the correct subtitle and audio language are, then mark the request as accepted.
-[Dashboard](http://animepahe.com/dashboard) is used to monitor active requests.
-Depending on which client was marked to process the request, a manager must check the files renamed correctly before queuing them for encoding.
+[Website interface](http://animepahe.com/request) submitted a request, verified request and define which track for subtitle/audio, then accept.
+[Dashboard](http://animepahe.com/dashboard) monitor requests.
 After the encoded files have been uploaded and verfied the request will be marked as completed and user that requested it will be notified.